Nortons Inc. assisted BP plc in the disposal of its operating assets in Namibia, Malawi, Zambia and Tanzania.

-Nortons Inc. acted for both parties in the Tsogo Group’s acquisition, through its subsidiary, Southern Sun Hotels (Proprietary) Limited, of the 52.6% interest in Hotel Formula 1 (Proprietary) Limited, which it did not already own, from Accor SA and Premier Lodge South Africa (Proprietary) Limited.
+Nortons Inc. acted for both parties in the Tsogo Group’s acquisition, through its subsidiary, Southern Sun Hotel Interests (Proprietary) Limited, of the Southern Sun Hyde Park Hotel property and business from Hyprop Limited.
 This merger involved the hotel sector.

 Nortons Inc. successfully represented Tsogo Sun Holdings (Proprietary) Limited (“Tsogo Holdings”) in securing unconditional approval from the Competition Tribunal (the “Tribunal”) in relation to the large merger between Tsogo Holdings and Gold Reef Resorts Limited (“Gold Reef Resorts”).
 The merger constituted South Africa’s second largest deal by transaction value for the 2010 financial year.
 The merger saw Tsogo Holdings and Gold Reef Resorts combining their respective gaming and hotel businesses and, following completion of the various other transactional conditions, Tsogo Holdings became the world’s seventh-largest listed hotel and casino group.
 Following a complex and protracted investigation by the Commission, the Commission had recommended, as part of its conditional approval of the merger, that the parties divest a key asset, namely the Silverstar Casino, which, prior to the merger, was owned by Gold Reef Resorts.
 Following an extensive hearing before the Tribunal, which included expert evidence and factual witness testimony, the parties secured a hard-fought victory when the Tribunal overturned the Commission’s conditional approval (the Silverstar divestiture), and ultimately approved the merger unconditionally in February 2011.